 Students are placed in Maria's Tower, 55 John Street, 182 Broadway, 106 Fulton Street and St. George residences (located in Brooklyn Heights).
 First-year students cannot be placed in 182 Broadway or 106 Fulton Street, and transfers are typically not placed in Maria's Tower.

 WHEN WILL I KNOW IF I HAVE RECEIVED HOUSING?

 During the last week of May and first week of June, we send emails to all of those for whom we are able to reserve housing.
 Throughout the summer, we send emails to all of those who are guaranteed housing and those who are on the waitlist, apprising them of their status.
-Whenever a person is taken from the waitlist and placed in housing, we also send them a letter and email to that effect.
+Whenever a person is taken from the waitlist and placed in housing, we also send them an email to that effect.
 If you applied by May 1 and do not receive confirmation by June 15, contact our office at 212.346.1295 or at firstname.lastname@example.org.
 If you did not apply before May 1 and have not received a letter indicating that you have been placed in GUARANTEED housing, you are still on the waitlist.

 WHEN WILL I KNOW WHERE I WILL BE PLACED?

 Housing issues final assignment letters in the middle of August.
 This allows us to utilize all of the preference information provided during the summer (through theroommateproject.org; see below), as well as avoid placing students that may have cancelled during the course of the summer.
 The final placement email and letter will include your final building assignment, the name(s) and email addresses of your roommate(s), and your assigned time to move in.

 HOW WILL HOUSING COMMUNICATE WITH ME THROUGH THE SUMMER BEFORE I START CLASSES?